benninkcorien/latex-yearly-planner/README.md

 ## ToDO

 - figure out how to read a local iCal .ics  file and add "all day" events (like birthdays) to the daily views as a list under "Important Events Today"
+- Figure out where I entered an extra \pagebreak or something that makes the whole daily page jump to the next page..

 ## Add an extra page.